Sarah Lewis, PharmD

 Why is a cesarean section performed?

-A cesarean section is a major surgical procedure that your doctor may recommend if he or she decides it is the safest method of delivery for you, your baby, or both.
-Your doctor may only consider a cesarean sectionfor you if other delivery options with less risk of complications are not appropriate or have failed.
-Talk with your doctor about all of your delivery options and consider getting a second opinion if there is time before deciding on a C-section.
+Your doctor may recommend a C-section if it is the safest method of delivery for you, your baby, or both.
+Your doctor may only consider a C-section if other delivery options with less risk of complications are not appropriate or have failed.
+Ask your doctor about all of your delivery options and consider getting a second opinion if there is time before deciding on a C-section.

 How is a cesarean section performed?